eclipse-iofog/iofog.org/content/docs/1.3.0/tools/iofogctl/application-yaml-spec.md

 ## Application

-An appplication is a set of microservices working together to achieve one specific purpose (I.E: One microservice collecting and formatting data, another one displaying the data in a user friendly way)
+An application is a set of microservices working together to achieve one specific purpose (I.E: One microservice collecting and formatting data, another one displaying the data in a user friendly way)

 An application is defined by a yaml file.
 This file is passed as a parameter to the deploy command: `iofogctl deploy application -f <path-to-yaml>`

 An application yaml file definition can be retrieved with the describe command: `iofogctl describe application <NAME> [-o <path-to-yaml>]`

-Don't panic if this seems like a lot to ingest, the microservice yaml definition is explained in more details further down.
+Don't panic if this seems like a lot to ingest, the [microservice yaml definition](#microservices) is explained in more details further down.
 The main take away is that an application is defined by: a `name`, a set of `microservices` and a set of `routes`.

 ```yaml